 With this model, we have an explanation for why surfaces of opposite charge attract each other, while surfaces of same charge repel each other.
 It all boils down to the neutrinos in the aether and how they tend to leave the field when differently charged, and stay in the field if equally charged.

 A consequence of this is that there must be electric pressure inside electrons and protons.
 The walls inside electrons are predominantly negatively charged, and the walls inside protons are predominantly positively charged.
 In both cases we have a situation in which neutrinos will tend to stay inside.
 This makes electrons and protons more like inflated balls than saggy balloons.
-It makes them bouncy, as required for the bouncing electron hypothesis to work.
+It makes them bouncy, as required for the bouncing electron hypothesis.

 On a final note, the relationship between the aether and what we call space should not be forgotten.
 Space is a void filled with aether.
 When we manipulate the aether, we are in fact manipulating space itself.